jonnonz1/nz-statute-book/acts/public/2001/public-audit-act-2001.md

 ### 15 Financial report audit
 (1) The Auditor-General must from time to time audit the financial statements, accounts, and other information that a public entity is required to have audited.
-(2) In the case of an audit of a department (within the meaning of section 2(1) of the Public Finance Act 1989) or an Office of Parliament, the Auditor-General must also audit the appropriations administered by the department or Office.
+(2) In the case of an audit of a department, an Office of Parliament, or a parliamentary agency, the Auditor-General must also audit the appropriations administered by the department, Office, or agency.
 (3) In the case of an audit of an FMC reporting entity carried out under this Act, the Auditor-General must (at a minimum) comply with the auditing and assurance standards that apply to the audit.
 (4) If another enactment that would otherwise apply to a public entity (other than an FMC reporting entity) requires an audit of the public entity or the audit report (or both) to comply with auditing and assurance standards, that requirement does not apply in relation to the public entity.